aws-samples/demo-no-code-batch-data-ingestion/README.md

-# Demo instructions for the no-code data ingestion using Amazon API Gateway
+# Demo instructions for the no-code data ingestion using Amazon API Gateway and Amazon S3

 This solution demonstrates simple no-code ingestion approach for batch type of ingestion use cases.